ddenizdemirtas/CSM_ROOMBOOK/README.md

 # CSM_ROOMBOOK
-Web automation that enables CSM Mentors to book rooms from UC Berkeley libraries for their sections
+Python Web automation made with Jinja and Flask that enables CSM Mentors to book rooms from UC Berkeley libraries for their sections